 Students are required to demonstrate reading knowledge of two ancient languages (Greek and Latin) and two modern languages (German and either French or Italian).

 Competence in Greek and Latin is determined by three-hour translation examinations in each language.
 Students will be tested only on passages drawn from the IPCAA Greek and Latin reading lists.
 The use of dictionaries is permitted.
-Students may also opt to fulfill one ancient language requirement by coursework: by passing an upper level undergraduate or graduate Greek or Latin reading course (400-level or above) with a minimum grade of B or better.
-This course should not be cross-listed with a course at 100, 200 or 300 level, and such substitution of a language exam requires the formal approval of the Graduate Advisor.
+Students may opt to replace one ancient language examination with course work, by achieving a grade of B or above in a Latin or Greek language course requiring substantial amounts of translation.
+Such a course should have a catalogue number higher than LAT 410 or GREEK 410 and should not be cross-listed with a course at 100, 200 or 300 level.
+Such substitutions require the formal approval of the Graduate Advisor.
 (If you are planning to take a course specifically with the aim of 'coursing out' of a language requirement in this way, it is advisable to double check before hand with the Graduate Advisor if you are in any doubt about whether the level is appropriate.)
 The purpose of the ancient language requirement is to ensure that students have basic literacy in both Greek and Latin, and that they have the ability to read untranslated texts (or to check existing translations) for research purposes

 Competence in German and either French or Italian is determined by two-hour translation examinations in each language.
 Students will be tested on passages drawn from the scholarly literature on Classical art and archaeology.
 The use of dictionaries is permitted.
 Both modern language requirements must be fulfilled by examination.
 The purpose of the modern language requirement is to ensure that students have full access to scholarship in the other major academic languages besides English.